-When filing a complaint, pay attention to who took the formal decision and that complaints must be brought against that service.
-If the decision was taken by an EU agency or other EU body, the complaint must be directed against that agency/body (NOT the European Commission).
+Please pay attention to who took the formal decision and who the complaint must be addressed to.
+If a decision was taken by an EU executive agency or other EU body, both redress review and applications for annulment must be directed against that agency/body (NOT against the European Commission).
+Only Article 22 complaints must be addressed to the respective Directorate-General of the Commission (parent DG of the executive agency).

-Please note that you can also address complaints to the European Ombudsman, if you believe that there has been maladministration on our part - within 2 years after you became aware of it AND after you have used all the available means of administrative redress (admissibility/eligibility review, evaluation review and Article 22 request, if available) or at least contacted us about the matter.
+In case you consider that there has been maladministration on our part, you can also address a complaint to the European Ombudsman - within 2 years after you became aware of it AND after having used all the means of administrative redress available (redress and Article 22 request, if any).